-Framed mirrors or mirrored tiles are dual purpose staircase ideas.
-Not only do they reflect light and make your staircase feel more spacious, they’re great for a quick hair check as you hurry down the stairs on the way out.
+Framed mirrors or mirrored tiles are dual-purpose staircase ideas.
+Not only do they reflect light and make your staircase feel more spacious, but they’re also great for a quick hair check as you hurry down the stairs on the way out.

-Intersperse small framed mirrors among other pieces in a staircase gallery wall.
-They will add little sparks of reflected light that draws the eye toward your creative staircase ideas.
+Intersperse small framed mirrors among other pieces on a staircase gallery wall.
+They will add little sparks of reflected light that draw the eye toward your creative staircase ideas.

 Modern decor is simple and streamlined, featuring natural elements such as metal, wood, and stone.
 Keep your staircase modern by not overdoing the decor.